CA APM Introscope Reporter

 The steps below use only basic configuration without getting into details, more information is available here.

-2. Make sure that port MY_PORT is open on a machine where EPAgent will be deployed.
+MY_PORTis open on a machine where EPAgent will be deployed. - Edit

 <reporter name="introscopeReporter" factory-class="com.gigaspaces.metrics.IntroscopeReporterFactory">